Fiscal Year 2025

 For our other suppliers who provide commercial off-the-shelf products, we recognize there could be a greater risk of modern slavery depending on the jurisdictions from which these goods are or may be sourced and the types of goods.
 For these goods, the suppliers with whom we transact are retailers that source goods widely.
 Accordingly, we review the policies, procedures and performance of these suppliers in relation to modern slavery to ensure they share our zero-tolerance approach to modern slavery and that they are taking all necessary and appropriate steps to manage the risk of modern slavery in their supply chains.

-As part of our contracting processes for all suppliers, going forward, we will work to include specific prohibitions on the use of forced and child labour and we expect our suppliers to hold their own suppliers to the same high standards.
+As part of our contracting processes for all suppliers, we work to include specific prohibitions on the use of forced and child labour and we expect our suppliers to hold their own suppliers to the same high standards.

 Further steps